Introduction

 The HMAC-MD5 function takes in two arguments:

-The Message-Authenticator MUST be used for every packet, which includes the Extensible Authentication Protocol (EAP) message (RFC 3579).
+The Message-Authenticator must be used for every packet, which includes the Extensible Authentication Protocol (EAP) message (RFC 3579).
 This includes both the client that sends the Access-Request and the server that responds with the Access-Challenge.
-The other side should silently drop the packet if validation fails.
+The other side silently drops the packet if validation fails.

-Validation failure will occur when the shared secret is invalid.
+Validation failure occurs when the shared secret is invalid.
 Then, the AAA server is not able to validate the request.

 The ISE reports: